Get a free, no obligation personal loan quote with rates as low as 9.90%

 Equifax

-How To Rebuild Credit After A Consumer Proposal?
+How To Rebuild Credit After A Consumer Proposal

-Apply For A Secured Credit Card – Accessing credit after a consumer proposal can prove challenging.
-Instead, you can apply for a secured credit card which almost guarantees approval.
-To qualify for a secured credit card, you simply need to be able to provide the minimum security deposit which also acts as your card credit limit.
-Every payment you make with your secured credit card will be reported to one or both credit bureaus, which can help you build a positive payment history.
-This, in turn, may increase your credit scores.
+Accessing credit after a consumer proposal can prove challenging.
+Instead, you can apply for a secured credit card, which almost guarantees approval.
+To qualify for a secured credit card, you simply need to be able to provide the minimum security deposit, which also acts as your card credit limit.

-Monitor Your Credit – Mistakes on your credit report may negatively impact your credit scores, so monitoring and correcting any errors on your credit report is another way to help build your credit.
+Mistakes on your credit report may negatively impact your credit scores, so monitoring and correcting any errors on your credit report is another way to help build your credit.
 To ensure the information being reported about your consumer proposal is accurate, you can send a copy of your “certificate of full performance” to the two major credit bureaus.

 Can You Build Credit Faster By Finishing A Consumer Proposal Early?

-Once your consumer proposal has been paid off or completed you can begin building your credit.
+Once your consumer proposal has been paid off or completed, you can begin building your credit.
 As such, if you pay off your consumer proposal early (by taking out a consumer proposal loan or by borrowing money from friends or family), the earlier it will be removed from your credit report.
-Moreover, you can work towards building your credit once your consumer proposal is paid off by paying down your consumer proposal loan.
+Moreover, you can work toward building your credit once your consumer proposal is paid off by paying down your consumer proposal loan.

 Is A Consumer Proposal Worth The Negative Impact On Credit?